On the boundedness of Dunkl multipliers: Preliminaries from Dunkl analysis

 From the above proposition we can deduce several properties of $\tau_\K(x)f $ when $ f $ is radial.
 For example, if $f$ is bounded and radial, then $\tau_\K(x)f\geq 0$ whenever $ f \geq 0.$ As shown in \cite{ThangaveluCOMF} this property need not be true for general functions.
 We record the following result separately as it will be used in the study of $ g^\ast$-functions.

 \begin{cor} Let $f$ and $g$ be two continuous radial functions in $L^2(\mathbb{R}^d, h_\K^2).$ Then for any $x, y \in \mathbb{R}^d$

 \end{cor} 0.20in

 The boundedness of the Dunkl translation operators have been studied by several authors.
-While it has been proved that $\tau_\K(x)$ is a bounded operator for radial functions in $L^p(\mathbb{R}^d, h_\K^2)$, $1\leq p\leq \infty$ (see \cite{ThangaveluCOMF}, \cite{GorbachevPLBDTGTOAIA}), it remains an open question whether the Dunkl translation is a bounded operator on the entire space $L^p(\mathbb{R}^d, h_\K^2)$ for $p \neq 2$.
-The Dunkl convolution of two functions $ f, g \in L^1(\R^d,h_\K^2) $ is defined by
+While it has been proved that $\tau_\K(x)$ is a bounded operator for radial functions in $L^p(\mathbb{R}^d, h_\K^2)$, $1\leq p\leq \infty$ (see \cite{ThangaveluCOMF}, \cite{GorbachevPLBDTGTOAIA}), it remains an open question whether the Dunkl translation is a bounded operator on the entire space $L^p(\mathbb{R}^d, h_\K^2)$ for $p \neq 2$.\\